ionux/php-common/README.md

 Copyright 2009-2014 Rich Morgan (rich.l.morgan (at) gmail.com)

 Commonly used functions for PHP development aggregated within this class.
 Hopefully these static classes will make life easier for those needing this functionality.
+YMMV.

 License